by Jon (Updated on 2014-01-29)

 If Java is installed and up to date, we recommend seeking help on the Stencyl forums.
 Be as specific as possible when seeking help!

 You need to sign up for a free account to sign in to Stencyl and gain access to our forums, StencylForge and other services.
-You can do this from within Stencyl (70% of people do this) or from our site.
+You can do this from within Stencyl (most do this) or from our site.